Monroe Hall: Materials science Technology Labs

 - Computer design lab

 - Do you need to produce a prototype of a product quickly?

 - Are you trying to design a unique item?

 - Do you need a low cost solution for a manufacturing need?

-Edmonds Community College is pleased to host tours of the lab and demonstrate the capability of the equipment including new technologies such as Additive Manufacturing.
+Edmonds Community College is pleased to host tours of the labs and demonstrate the capability of the equipment including technologies such as 3D Printing.

 Cure advanced composites at high temperature and pressure in order to decrease bubbles

 Interior Size: 2ft. diameter X 4 ft. length

 Create parts carved out of blocks of a wide variety of materials and uses a computerized

 controller to precisely reproduce designs.